fzouari/internal_pipe_area_reconstruction/README.md

 ### 📋 Guidelines

-- Keep code clean and well-commented
+- Keep code clean.
-- Follow MATLAB best practices and naming conventions
+- Follow best practices.
-- Be respectful and constructive in discussions
+- Be respectful and constructive in discussions.

 ### 💡 Ideas Welcome